INTRODUCTION

 Most commentators consider the two primary doctrines expounded in the Gita to be first of all Karmayoga, the yoga of disinterested action, and Sankhyayoga, the yoga of renunciation.
 Both are elucidated, but Karmayoga is recommended as easier to practice.

 Sankhyayoga is associated with sanyasa, or ascetism and solitary meditation, while Karmayoga is a practical way of being in the everyday world of duty and action that is more suitable for householders.
 I think the distinction between the two is not so clear and there is much overlap.
-In the Gita both entail identification with God through relinquishment of the sense of “doership.”
+In the Gita both entail identification with God, or the absolute, through relinquishment of the sense of “doership.”

 The idea of transcending a separate, individual self can be found lurking in practically every religion and spiritual path.
 In fact “losing your ego” has become somewhat of a cliche in Western spiritual practices.
 But how that is done is not always clear.
 Apart from a vague non-attachment and disassociation, the usual way of throwing off the clinging to a separate self or ego-identity is by letting go of concepts and conditioned views through long practice of meditation.